benwiz/sasha/README.md

 # Sasha

 Sasha is a decision center.
 Sasha tracks the current-state-of-the-world and the desired-state-of-the-world.
-Sasha can be queried for some or all of the world's properties.
+Sasha can be queried for some _(eventually)_ or all of the world's properties.
 In addition to responding with both states of the world, Sasha will also include a set of commands/instructions/actions that must take place to modify the current-state-of-the-world so that it matches the desired-state-of-the-world.

 Example uses: